 Mask quench faults (see appendix 1 for details) and carefully observe the wave forms carefully on the oscilloscope.
 Turn RF off quickly if quench occurs using the red ‘RF Kill’ button on the oscilloscope.

-At first signs of sustainable Field Emission: pause FE VI, run cavity at constant gradient while monitoring DRAD signals for up to 30 minutes.
+At the first signs of sustainable Field Emission: pause FE VI and run cavity at constant gradient while monitoring DRAD signals for up to 30 minutes.

-Has the field emission rate here showed improvement over the time run here (aka has it gone down)?
+Has the field emission rate here showed improvement over the time run (aka has it gone down)?

 Yes: continue running at the same gradient until no further improvement is noticeable after about 15-20 minutes time.